Kol3wang/Vehicle/README.md

   # Vehicle Application

   ## Description
   The Vehicle Application allows users to create and manage various types of vehicles, including cars, trucks, and motorbikes.
-Users can perform various actions on the selected vehicles, such as printing details, starting the vehicle, accelerating, and more.
-The application demonstrates the use of object-oriented programming principles and TypeScript for creating and manipulating different vehicle types.
+Users can perform multiple actions on the selected vehicles, such as printing details, starting the car, accelerating, and more.
+The application demonstrates object-oriented programming principles and TypeScript for creating and manipulating different vehicle types.
   ## Table of Contents
   - [Description](#description)
   - [Table of Contents](#table-of-contents)